-Our Advice Service can provide one-to-one advice on issues such as benefits and housing and can refer or signpost to local specialist services for issues such as immigration or legal advice.
+Our Advice Service can provide one-to-one advice on issues such as benefits and housing for DV affected women and can refer or signpost to local specialist services for issues such as immigration or legal advice.

 Appointments for one-to-one advice can be arranged at the times and locations below.
 To make an appointment, please call us on 020 3260 7715.

 We also offer specialist advice for women experiencing domestic or sexual abuse at our weekly One Stop Shop at Brookhill Children’s Centre and by appointment at Walpole Place and Lewisham and Plumstead Police Stations.
 Appointments can be made by calling us on 020 3260 7772.